-The Trust invests in U.S. dollar denominated Investments.
+Hedging: The Trust invests in U.S. dollar denominated Investments.
 In order to mitigate, but not eliminate, the adverse effects of a decline in the U.S. dollar versus the Canadian dollar from the time that the Trust acquires a U.S. dollar denominated Investment to the time that a U.S. dollar denominated Investment is repaid, the Trust will often undertake currency hedging transactions.
 U.S. dollar denominated Investments are hedged by way of foreign exchange swaps with maturities of approximately one month, or such other term determined by the Manager for the maximum benefit of Unitholders.
-The Trust utilizes several chartered banks and a private currency dealer in order to obtain best prices and to mitigate counterparty risk.
 See "Securities Offered - Hedging".

-Subject to the restrictions below, Units are redeemable at the demand of the Unitholders, upon 30 days' written notice, at a Redemption price equal to:
+Redemption by Unitholder: Subject to the restrictions below, Units are redeemable at the demand of the Unitholders, upon 30 days' written notice, at a Redemption price equal to: